axg20202/CNC-parts-and-mods/Docking dust shoe/README.md

 1 x 6x3mm round N52 magnet (for the dock)
 M5 nut and bolt (for the clamp)
 1 x large extra long zip tie (to secure spindle brace and main body to spindle) - or join multiple zip ties as required.
+4 x wood screws (to secure dock to spoilboard)
 ```